BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 225 ---

-17.1.2015 EN Official Journal of the European Union L 12/225

 (h) whether the prudential regime of that third country requires an effective risk-management system in place at the group level comprising at least all of the following: